ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 - `final` keyword means it can't be changed (synonymous to `val` in scala)
     - a `final` member cannot be overridden by child class
 - `static` keyword - belongs to type itself, and not instance of the type, all instances share the static member (aka class global)
+- `static` codeblock `static { ... }` - code called only once when class is loaded in JVM
+    - often used to initialize static vars, esp when logic is complex, i.e. more than simple assignement
+    - also for loading one time data (load config from file, create db connection)
 - scope/visibility: member of can be: default, public, private, protected
     - member is default if one of 3 not specified, default accessible in class and package (not world or subclass)
     - a public class must live in a file of the same name, e.g. `public class Foo{}` must be defined in `Foo.java`